-Patrick from Sktchy using watercolour and coloured pencil in a Fabriano Venezia sketchbook.
+This is Kimiya from Sktchy and a straightforward watercolour and coloured pencil portrait in my Fabriano Venezia sketchbook.